hymkor/minipage/README.md

 ## Features

-- **Fast and Simple:** Converts a Markdown file into a single HTML page in one command.
+- **Fast and Simple:** Converts one or more Markdown files into a single HTML page in one command.
 - **Customizable Layout:** Optionally include a header, footer, and sidebar for layout consistency.
 - **Lightweight by Design:** No configuration files — just straightforward options.
 - **Flexible Workflow:** Designed to be called from `make` or similar build tools to construct full websites.